 All estimates presented are based on preliminary data files.
-The January 2019-March 2023 estimates are being released prior to final data editing and final weighting to provide access to the most recent information from the National Health Interview Survey (NHIS).
-In the past, differences between estimates calculated using preliminary data files and final data files were typically less than 0.1 percentage point.
+The January 2019-September 2023 estimates are being released prior to final data editing and final weighting to provide access to the most recent information from the National Health Interview Survey (NHIS).
 In 2019, the NHIS underwent a questionnaire redesign to better meet the needs of data users.
 The aims of the redesign were to improve the measurement of covered health topics, reduce respondent burden by shortening the length of the questionnaire, harmonize overlapping content with other federal surveys, establish a long-term structure of ongoing and periodic topics, and incorporate advances in survey methodology and measurement.
 For more information about the redesigned NHIS visit the website at: